openEXO/cloud-kepler/README.md

 3. Per the instructions there, open terminal, cd to the home directory, then run "mkdir wordcount_classes".

-4. Then run "javac -cp /usr/lib/hadoop/*:/usr/lib/hadoop/client-0.20/* -d wordcount_classes WordCount.java" to put some important stuff in it
+4. Then run "javac -cp /usr/lib/hadoop/*:/usr/lib/hadoop/client-0.20/* -d wordcount_classes WordCount.java" to set up an executable map reduce from that java file.

 5. right click on the wordcount_classes folder you made (it will be in the home directory) and select compress.
-Choose .jar as the file format
+Choose .jar as the file format and wordcount as filename.

-6. rename your new .jar file wordcount.jar, now you have a jar file from which you can hadoop wordcount.

 6. echo "Hello World Bye World" > file0